 2. Food trap

 When food becomes trapped between the wisdom tooth and the tooth beside it this creates the perfect environment for tooth decay to occur.

-If a dental surgery of wisdom teeth doesn’t happen, a cyst can form around the tooth and move it.
-A cyst is a sac of fluid which can destroy bone and damage surround teeth and gums.
+If removal of wisdom teeth does not occur in a timely manner, a cyst can form around the tooth and move it.
+A cyst is a sac of fluid which can destroy bone and damage surrounding teeth and gums.
 A cyst formation around unerupted teeth is common.

 A tooth usually erupts and pushes through the gums and into the mouth in a straight path.
 If the tooth is impacted the pushing action is not straight through the gums and out into the mouth but rather in the direction of the position of the impacted tooth.
 This pushing action can cause a resorption cavity to the tooth beside it – this can lead to serious damage and loss of both the wisdom tooth and the affected tooth.

 Each patient is unique, which is why we take a personalised approach to your dental surgery care.
 Our dentists will discuss the positioning of your wisdom teeth and the urgency of your wisdom teeth surgery.
 All X rays and photographs will be shown and discussed with you as well as your treatment plan – considering the level of anxiety you may, At Dentists & Doctors we have the option of dental sedation to provide you ease and comfort throughout your wisdom teeth removal.

 It is common to have your wisdom teeth surgery done in the dental chair with local anaesthetic.
 Local anaesthetic will numb the gums, surrounding soft tissue near the wisdom tooth and the lip.
 Your dentist will not proceed with the treatment until adequate anaesthesia is gained and you are feeling completely numb.